KingLJN/MuOS-Popeye-Theme/README.md

 # MuOS-Popeye-Theme
 Theme for MuOS featuring visual styling from Fleischer Studios' Popeye the Sailor cartoons of the 1930s and 1940s.
+Some decors are hand-drawn by yours truly.
+Recognize that the typos on the launch screen are based on the "per-cu-litter" Popeye-speak.
 Supports most Simplified Chinese glyphs.

 Theme design and launch page title illustrations: KingLJN